BastLeblanc/aws-byod-immersion-day/labs/03_interactive_sql_queries/main.md

 You can use an already existing bucket with a dedicated folder or you can create a new, dedicated bucket.
+Here, we will use the bucket we created earlier.